Article I Name

 The Environmental Issues is a Standing Committee of the Faculty Senate (Senate Bylaws, Art.
 II, Sec.
-3 (i) 9) with the following charge:
+3 (J) 8) with the following charge:

-Environmental Issues Committee: to review and recommend policies and procedures pertinent to environmental issues as they relate to recycling, facilities use, campus beautification and stewardship, and traffic planning.
+Environmental Issues Committee (EIC): to review and recommend policies and procedures pertinent to environmental issues as they relate to recycling, facilities use, campus beautification and stewardship, indoor and outdoor lighting, and traffic planning and to work with the VSU Administration to oversee and implement these policies and procedures.

 Section 1: Selection